 The robust year-on-year performance was driven by effective business development activities by our distribution team across Malaysia.
-The major contributors to the growth of GWP were broking partners and Major Trading Partners as well as the Central Region Agency.
-Major Trading Partners led the growth rates at 28.9%, followed by broking partners at 10.1%.
+The major contributors to the growth of GWP were broking partners and Major Trading Partners as well as some of our agency branches.
+Major Trading Partners led the growth rates at 20.0%, while broking partners and agency business slightly contracted by 2.3% and 0.3% respectively.